Brevard County, Florida: Arts and culture

 The Maxwell C. King Center for the Performing Arts, seating 2000, features locally produced and former Broadway shows, ballet, and symphony.
 Several different performances are scheduled each week.

 The Brevard Symphony Orchestra and the Space Coast Ballet offer shows performed by professionals.
 There is the professional Space Coast Symphony Orchestra.
 Community orchestras and bands include, but are not limited to, the Melbourne Community Orchestra, the Space Coast Pops and the Community Band of Brevard.
-Choral groups include the Brevard Community Chorus, the Indialantic Chamber Singers, and the Brevard Youth Chorus.
+Choral groups include the Brevard Community Chorus, the Brevard Chorale, the Indialantic Chamber Singers, and the Brevard Youth Chorus.